-

 11. Look for Reliable Brands

-Not all furnaces are created equal, and the brand you choose can have a substantial impact on reliability and performance.
+Not all furnaces are created equal, and buying the right furnace can have a substantial impact on reliability and performance.

 Top Brands to Consider